shijin-raj/daydreamv2/README.md

 ### Basic Steps

 1. **Upload Canvas Image**
-   - Click "Choose a canvas image"
+   - Click "Select Your Canvas"
-   - Select your main image (ideally 500×500px or will be scaled)
+   - Choose your main image

 2. **Upload Sub-Images**
-   - Click "Choose multiple images to combine"
+   - Click "Collect Your Colors"
-   - Select multiple images with different prominent colors
+   - Select 3-10 images with different colors
-   - Recommended: Use 3-10 images for best results

-3. **View Color Information**
-   - Small color boxes appear under each sub-image
-   - These show the dominant color detected in each image

-4. **Render**
+   - Each will contribute a unique color to your mosaic

+3. **Create Your Mosaic**
-   - Click the "Render" button
+   - Click "✨ Create Magic ✨" button
-   - Wait for the processing to complete
-   - View the generated mosaic in real-time
+   - Watch the mosaic generate in real-time

-5. **Download**
+4. **Download**
-   - Click on the final mosaic image to download
+   - Click the "⬇️ Download Full Resolution" button
+   - Save your finished mosaic as a PNG

 ### Tips for Best Results